dickymuhr/KafkaStockMarket/readme.md

     inter.broker.listener.name=INTERNAL
 ```
 - This advertised.listener used by other broker (ex: local PC) to be address which is used to communicate with Kafka

+**Side Note**
+- In general, the address in the **advertised.listeners** configuration is the one Kafka uses for all outbound communications and the one it tells clients and other brokers to use for inbound communications.
+- This **listener** configuration determines on which network interfaces and ports the Kafka broker will accept incoming connections.

 **6. Start Zookeeper**
 ```